Jory81/xGlow/README.md

  Summary:

- -mainly producded for Christmass lighting: slow effects without flicker (strobe), always glowing, and ever changing colours
+ -mainly producded for Christmass lighting: slow effects without too much black or flicker (strobe), always glowing, and ever changing colours

  -37 presets (you can add more)